shabbyrobe/amiss/doc/relations.rst

 Relations
 =========

 An object's relations are determined by your mapping configuration.

-See :doc:`mapping` for more details on how to configure your relations.
+See :doc:`mapper/mapping` for more details on how to configure your relations.
 At a glance, when using ``Amiss\Mapper\Note``, you would define a bi-directional relation like so:

 .. code-block:: php